amireldor/markb/README.md

 README files from cool cloned GitHub repositories.

     # attempt to use any file starting with README
     markb

     -- OR --

     # invoke on a given file
     markb post.md

+## Development

+To develop stuff:

+    pip install -e .

+Make new release:

+    git tag <semver>

+Then sdist and all of the magic from here: [https://packaging.python.org/tutorials/packaging-projects/](https://packaging.python.org/tutorials/packaging-projects/)